windelbouwman/ppci/readme.rst

 Introduction
 ============

-The ppci (Pure python compiler infrastructure) project is a compiler written entirely in python.
+The ppci (pure python compiler infrastructure) project is a compiler written entirely in python.

 The project contains the following:

+- A Compiler, an assembler, a linker and a build system
 - Language front-ends: Brainfuck, c3
-- Various code optimizers
-- Backends for various platforms: ARM, Thumb, Python, X86, AVR
-- Assembler
-- Linker
-- Build system
+- Backends: arm, avr, thumb, python, msp430, x86

 **Warning: This project is in alpha state and not ready for production use!**